MicrosoftDocs/fabric-docs/docs/real-time-analytics/create-powerbi-report.md

 ### Report preview

 In the report's preview, you'll see a summary of your query, and query results visualized in tiles on your canvas.
 You can manipulate the visualizations in the **Your data** pane on the right.
+For more information, see [Power BI visualizations](/power-bi/visuals/power-bi-report-visualizations).

 When you're satisfied with the visualizations, select **Save** to name and save your report in a workspace.